metio/ilo/docs/content/shell/_index.md

 [root@container project-dir]#
 ```

 The resulting image name will be `your.image:latest`.
 Take a look at all available [options](./options) or use `ilo shell --help` to get a list of all options, and their default values.
-In order to simplify handling of long command line options, consider using [argument files](../usage/argument-files).
+In order to simplify handling of long command line options, consider using [argument files](../usage/argument-files) and/or [run commands](../usage/run-commands).